ScanLab-ossi/Alpha_Relevance/README.md

 These packages are necessary to ensure the code runs smoothly and reproduces the results presented in the paper.

 ## Data and Usage
 The final processed grant calls and winning applications can be found [here](https://drive.google.com/drive/folders/18CATV14JaZXQDRJq2oKcBE90-vr_QibN?usp=sharing).<br>
-As we dont hold the legal rights on the winning PIs publications dataset, we provide the code how to recreate it quite easily.
-Go to: <u>Get publications based on scopus ID of extracted PIs</u> section in Create_NIH_dataset.ipynb , load ```winning_submission.csv``` and execute the remaining cells
+As we don't hold the legal rights to the winning PIs' publications dataset, we provide the code to recreate it easily.
+Go to the <u>Get publications based on Scopus ID of extracted PIs</u> section in Create_NIH_dataset.ipynb, load `winning_submission.csv`, and execute the remaining cells.

 ## Recommended Citation
 If you find this work helpful, please make sure to cite: